-The Commission notes that there is no strong opposition from stakeholders for AEMO to make the guidelines by this summer given the risks likely to be faced by the NEM.
-In its submission to the consultation paper, AEMO provides additional information about is methodology and content of the guidelines, including how it will treat network constraints.
+In its submission to the consultation paper, AEMO provided additional information about is methodology and content of the guidelines, including how it will treat network constraints.

-AEMO has published draft guidelines alongside this determination for consultation and stakeholders will have the opportunity to raise any concern with the guidelines with AEMO.
-The Commission is satisfied that the stakeholder workshop it hosted with AEMO in early October as well as AEMO publishing the guidelines for consultation alongside this draft determination have given, and will give, stakeholders the opportunity for feedback and improve transparency and understanding of what is being proposed.
+AEMO published draft guidelines alongside the draft determination for consultation and stakeholders had the opportunity to raise any concern with the guidelines with AEMO.
+The Commission is satisfied that the stakeholder workshop it hosted with AEMO in early October as well as AEMO's consultation on the draft guidelines have given stakeholders the opportunity for feedback and improve transparency and understanding of what is being proposed.